Kennethsim2000/SocialMediaApi/README.md

 # Account Management API

-This is a simple RESTful API for managing user accounts, including creating accounts, retrieving account details, and listing all accounts.
-The API is built using Spring Boot and follows REST conventions.
+This is a simple RESTful social media API for managing user accounts, following and unfollowing of accounts, as well as retrieval of posts based on accounts you are following.

 ## Features